CMDann/hololens-starter/README.md

 <img src="images/Capture1.PNG" />
-# Hololense Starter
+# Hololens Starter

-A simple project for getting started with the hololense including the Uniy pugin for the HoloToolKit by Microsoft.
+A simple project for getting started with the hololens including the Uniy pugin for the HoloToolKit by Microsoft.

 ## HoloToolkit-Unity
 This is effectively part of the existing HoloToolkit, but this is the repository that will contain all Unity specific components.